 2. Generate IRN through API integration via E-invoice Portal: Government has also provided APIs for IRN Generation.
 Companies with bulk processing and a sound technical team can opt for this method.
 The technical teams need to design the integration and manage the entire integration on their own.
 While this DIY model may seem cost-effective initially, but with constant changes in the system, revisions in requirements, stability issues etc, it may become heavy on the pockets in the long run.

 3. Generate IRN through GST Suvidha Provider (GSP) like IRIS GST: Government has also exposed the APIs for IRN Generation to the GST Suvidha Providers or GSPs.
-The GSPs are connecting link between the government and the taxpayer who design efficient and cost-effective platforms to assist taxpayers in meeting GST mandate.
+The GSPs are connecting links between the government and the taxpayer who design efficient and cost-effective platforms to assist taxpayers in meeting the GST mandate.

 IRISGST is one of the GSPs and has an e-invoicing platform-IRIS Onyx that lets users easily integrate their systems with the e-invoice portal and generate IRN seamlessly.
-The companies need to have little to no technical knowledge and can perform bulk operations with little efforts.
+The companies need to have little to no technical knowledge and can perform bulk operations with little effort.

 IRIS Onyx is an automated, integrated and seamless e-invoicing solution!
 IRIS Onyx is a cloud-based solution that can integrate with your billing systems seamlessly in multiple ways and generate IRN with zero disruption to your business.
-It is a one-stop platform to view, share and collaborate with your customers and suppliers alike, while managing the entire communication with the GST systems in a hassle-free manner.
+It is a one-stop platform to view, share and collaborate with your customers and suppliers alike while managing the entire communication with the GST systems in a hassle-free manner.

 There are multiple options to generate IRN via IRIS Onyx.
 You can use APIs, Bulk upload facility or you can even go with SFTP or manual upload of invoices.